grantiverson/feedreader/README.md

 ## Getting started

 In order to run the application:
-1. Clone the git project using the url: https://github.com/grantiverson/feedreader.git
+1. Clone the git project using `$ git clone https://github.com/grantiverson/feedreader.git`
 2. Navigate to the root directory for the project
 3. Open index.html in your favorite browser